Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

 The quantum Drinfeld--Sokolov reduction \cite{FF} (see \cite{FF:ds,BO} for earlier works and \cite{FB}, Ch.
-15 for a survey) is defined by introducing a BRST complex which is the tensor product of $V_{^Lk}(\wh{^L\fg})$ and the free fermion vertex algebra built on the Clifford algebra generated by $^L\n(\!(z)\!) \oplus {}^L\n^*(\!(z)\!)dz$.
-Mathematically, it is the complex of Feigin's semi-infinite cohomology of the Lie algebra $^L\n(\!(z)\!)$ with coefficients in $V_{^Lk}(\wh{^L\fg})$ tensored with a non-degenerate (Whittaker-like) character.
-It turns out that this cohomology is non-zero only in cohomological degree $0$, and the cohomological degree $0$ part is a vertex algebra called the (quantum) ${\mc W}$-algebra associated to $^L\fg$ and level $^Lk$ (see \cite{FF,FB}).
+15 for a survey) is defined by introducing a BRST complex which is the tensor product of $V_{^L\neg k}(\wh{^L\neg\fg})$ and the free fermion vertex algebra built on the Clifford algebra generated by $^L\neg\n(\!(z)\!) \oplus {}^L\neg\n^*(\!(z)\!)dz$.
+Mathematically, it is the complex of Feigin's semi-infinite cohomology of the Lie algebra $^L\neg\n(\!(z)\!)$ with coefficients in $V_{^L\neg k}(\wh{^L\neg\fg})$ tensored with a non-degenerate (Whittaker-like) character.
+It turns out that this cohomology is non-zero only in cohomological degree $0$, and the cohomological degree $0$ part is a vertex algebra called the (quantum) ${\mc W}$-algebra associated to $^L\neg\fg$ and level $^L\neg k$ (see \cite{FF,FB}).
 (This is one of two known definition of this ${\mc W}$-algebra; the other definition, as the intersection of kernels of the screening operators, is equivalent to it, as explained in \cite{FF,FB}.)

-The notation used for this algebra in \cite{FF,FB} is ${\mc W}_{^L k}({}^L\fg)$, but here we will use the notation ${\mc W}_{^L\beta}({}^L\fg)$, where $^L\beta = m \cdot {}^L(k+h^\vee)$ ($m$ being the lacing number of $^L\fg$ and $\fg$).
-In particular, in our notation ${\mc W}_\infty({}^L\fg)$ is the classical ${\mc W}$-algebra associated to $^L\fg$ (viewed as a commutative vertex Poisson algebra).
+The notation used for this algebra in \cite{FF,FB} is ${\mc W}_{^L\neg k}({}^L\neg\fg)$, but here we will use the notation ${\mc W}_{^L\neg\beta}({}^L\neg\fg)$, where $^L\neg\beta = m \cdot {}^L\neg(k+h^\vee)$ ($m$ being the lacing number of $^L\neg\fg$ and $\fg$).
+In particular, in our notation ${\mc W}_\infty({}^L\neg\fg)$ is the classical ${\mc W}$-algebra associated to $^L\neg\fg$ (viewed as a commutative vertex Poisson algebra).

-It turns out that if ${}^Lk=-{}^Lh^\vee$, then the corresponding ${\mc W}$-algebra ${\mc W}_0({}^L\fg)$ also becomes commutative and is in fact isomorphic to the center of $V_{-{}^Lh^\vee}(\wh{^L\fg})$.
-More precisely, the natural embedding of the center into the above BRST complex induces an isomorphism of the cohomologies.
+It turns out that if ${}^L\neg k=-{}^L\neg h^\vee$, then the corresponding ${\mc W}$-algebra ${\mc W}_0({}^L\neg\fg)$ also becomes commutative and is in fact isomorphic to the center of $V_{-{}^L\neg h^\vee}(\wh{^L\neg\fg})$.
+More precisely, the natural embedding of the center (placed in cohomological degree $0$) into the above BRST complex induces an isomorphism of the cohomologies.
 This is proved in \cite{FF} (see also \cite{FB}, Ch.
 15).
-Thus, we obtain an alternative description of the center at the critical level as the (commutative) vertex algebra ${\mc W}_0({}^L\fg)$.
-And now it is clear how to deform this algebra.
+Thus, we obtain an alternative description of the center at the critical level as the (commutative) vertex algebra ${\mc W}_0({}^L\neg\fg)$.
+This description makes it clear how to deform this vertex algebra: we simply take ${\mc W}_{^L\neg\beta}({}^L\neg\fg)$.

-Now recall the isomorphism of \cite{FF} between the center of $V_{-{}^Lh^\vee}(\wh{^L\fg})$ and the classical ${\mc W}$-algebra associated to $\fg$.
+Now recall the isomorphism of \cite{FF} between the center of $V_{-{}^L\neg h^\vee}(\wh{^L\neg\fg})$ and the classical ${\mc W}$-algebra associated to $\fg$.
 In our current notation, it takes the form